Overall, 56,406 Cubans entered the U.S. via ports of entry in fiscal year 2016, up 31% from fiscal 2015.

-There were a record 42.2 million immigrants living in the U.S. in 2014, making up 13.2% of the nation’s population.
+There were 8 million unauthorized immigrants in the U.S. working or looking for work in 2014, making up 5% of the civilian labor force.

 A new Pew Research Center report examines long-term trends in U.S. births among both U.S.-born and foreign-born women.
 Here are key findings from the report.

 About 275,000 babies were born to unauthorized-immigrant parents in 2014, a decline from 330,000 in 2009.

 With the number of displaced people in the world at more than 60 million in 2015, the plight of refugees has gained new prominence.

 The unauthorized immigrant population in the U.S. – 11.1 million in 2014 – has remained essentially stable since 2009 after nearly two decades of changes.

 The estimated total - 11.1 million in 2014 - has steadied since the end of the recession as the number declined from Mexico but grew from other countries.